mr-priyam/irc_rover-with-diff_drive/README.md

 - meshes referenced in `irc_rover/meshes` (already in workspace)

 ## Quick build & run
+After cloning the package into your src folder of the workspace:
 1. From workspace root :
 ```sh
 colcon build